pipe-cd/pipecd/web/README.md

 ENABLE_MOCK=false
 ```

-If API server has authorization by cookie, set `API_COOKIE` to the cookie you have already obtained through other clients
+If the API server has authorization by cookie, set `API_COOKIE` to the cookie you have already obtained through other clients
 (typically you need to send some kind of request from an authenticated client and peek at the request header in some way).

 ```
 API_COOKIE={COOKIE}
 ```

+Take Chrome for example;
+1. Access to the existing UI.
+2. Open the developer tools and go to the network panel.
+3. Find the `GetMe` request and select it.
+4. Copy the whole value of the `Cookie` in "Request Headers" and paste it to `API_COOKIE={COOKIE}` in the `.env` file.